William GENIEYS

 The 5 most representative works

-- William Genieys, Sociologie politique des élites(Political Sociology of Elites), Paris, Armand Colin [U Sociologie collection], 2011 (362 p.).
+- William Genieys, Political Sociology of Elites, Paris, Armand Colin [U Sociologie series], 2011 (362 pp.).

-- William Genieys, Marc Smyrl, Elites.
-Ideas, and the Evolution of Public Policy, Palgrave, London, 2008. [pref.
-Peter Hall], (208 p.).
+- William Genieys, Marc Smyrl, *Elites, Ideas, and the Evolution of Public Policy*, Palgrave, London, 2008.
+[Foreword by Peter Hall], (208 pp.).

-- William Genieys (DS.), Le Choix des armes.
-Théories, acteurs et politiques(The Choice of Weapons: Theories, Actors, and Policies), Paris, CNRS Editions, 2004. [preface by Pierre Muller], (168 p.).
+- William Genieys (DS.), The Choice of Weapons: Theories, Actors, and Policies, Paris: CNRS Editions, 2004.
+[Foreword by Pierre Muller], (168 pp.).

 The 5 most representative articles

-- William Genieys, Patrick Hassenteufel, "The Shaping of the New State Elites.
-Healthcare Policymaking in France Since 1981," Comparative Politics, vol. 47, no. 3, April 2015.
+- William Genieys, Patrick Hassenteufel, “The Shaping of the New State Elites: Healthcare Policymaking in France Since 1981,” Comparative Politics, vol. 47, no. 3, April 2015.

-- William Genieys, Saïd Darviche, Catherine Hoeffler, J. Joana "Long-timers at the top of the US government.
-The defense and health sectors (1988-2010)," Government and Public Action, vol. 2, no. 1, 2013.
+- William Genieys, Saïd Darviche, Catherine Hoeffler, J. Joana, “Long-timers at the Top of the U.S. Government: The Defense and Health Sectors (1988–2010),” *Gouvernement et Action publique*, vol. 2, no. 1, 2013.

-- William Genieys, Patrick Hassenteufel, Marc Smyrl, Javier Moreno, "Programmatic Actors and The Transformation of European Health Care States," Journal of Health Politics, Policy and Law, vol. 35, no. 4, 2010.
+- William Genieys, Patrick Hassenteufel, Marc Smyrl, Javier Moreno, “Programmatic Actors and the Transformation of European Health Care States,” Journal of Health Politics, Policy and Law, vol. 35, no. 4, 2010.

-- William Genieys, Laura Michel, "The invention of the Leclerc Tank: The singular role of a project elite," French Politics, vol. 3, no. 3, 2005.
+- William Genieys, Laura Michel, “The Invention of the Leclerc Tank: The Singular Role of a Project Elite,” French Politics, vol. 3, no. 3, 2005.

-- William Genieys, "The Sociology of Political Elites in France.
-The End of an Exception?"
-International Political Science Review, vol. 26, no. 4, 2005.
+- William Genieys, “The Sociology of Political Elites in France: The End of an Exception?”, International Political Science Review, vol. 26, no. 4, 2005.